 Thursday evening took us to the Staatsoper for Richard Strauss’s Elektra.
 The opera house, which stands on the great square in front of the Residenz, was rebuilt after the war.
 The foyers are wonderfully ostentatious, and the theatre itself built on a perfect scale: two thousand pink-backed seats, wooden floors for resonance (no plush here), and five packed tiers above the horseshoe-shaped stalls.

 Asher Fisch – well known to Australians, mainly because of his Adelaide Ring in 2004 and his work in Perth – led the Bayerisches Staatsorchester.
 This was a magnificent rendition of Strauss’s great score, still shocking and arresting 106 years after its premières in Dresden and then Munich.
 All the glories of Strauss’s score were on show, every dissonance and nuance and violent crescendo.
 Because of the theatre’s perfect acoustics, there was no need to exaggerate or to melodramatise.
-How good it would be to hear Salome in this house, the second opera Strauss went on to create with his great librettist, the cultivated and hyper-critical Hugo von Hofmannsthal.
-(After all, Strauss seasons in Munich go back as far as 1910.)
+How good it would be to hear Salome, Strauss’s 1905 opera, in this house.

 Of the commonly held view that Elektra ‘marks Strauss’s most advanced position along the road to atonalism’, Gustav Kobbé writes: